How To Wholesale Real Estate In Oklahoma: Step-By-Step (2025)

 Once the assignment contract is signed and the purchase agreement is transferred over to them, you get to collect your assignment fee.

-This can be in the form of cash or check or whatever mode you prefer.
+This can be in the form of cash, check, or whatever mode you prefer.
 Just make sure you and the end-buyer are always on the same page.

 Step 9: Double Close Or Wholetail When Necessary